 Bath Spa University’s External Affairs Unit (EAU) is committed to making sure that our communications with you are secure, considered and welcome.
-We take the privacy and data security of our alumni, donors and other individuals and organisations with links to the University seriously.
+We take the privacy and data security of all individuals and organisations with links to the University seriously.
 We promise to respect any personal data you share with us, keep it safe and not do anything you would not reasonably expect.

 All personal data is held and processed in accordance with the Data Protection Act 2018 and the General Data Protection Regulations, as amended.